external-link

 8. Review your will and powers of attorney

-You should also make sure you have a power of attorney.
+You should also make sure you have a power of attorneyPower of attorney A written authorization for another person to make financial and health care decisions for you…+ read full definition.
 That’s a legal document that names someone to make financial and other decisions for you when you can’t make them yourself.
-Choose someone you trust, who knows you and will carry out your wishes.
+Choose someone you trustTrust An account set up to hold assets for a beneficiary.
+A trustee manages the assets…+ read full definition, who knows you and will carry out your wishes.

 Learn more about wills, estate planning, and powers of attorney.